Ludlow Town F.C.: Stadium

 Ludlow's stadium, located just off the A49 at Burway; after the club's demise there have been two private sales of the ground.

 Town moved to The SBS Stadium which was opened by Sir Bobby Charlton in 2002 after selling their previous home at The Riddings Park for housing.
 It boasts a well-appointed main stand with physio room and club offices, and two 'full-sized' floodlit football pitches (one grass, one artificial).
 In 2004 it hosted an international match between the England learning difficulties football team and their German counterparts.
 On 3 August 2008 it also hosted a Legends Match between Manchester United and Liverpool.

 A deal to sell the ground (and lease it back to the club) to cancel out the club's considerable debts in 2011 failed.
 This was a major factor in the club's folding in 2012.

 The stadium was eventually sold in April 2013 to a consortium fronted by local businessman Matt Davies.
 At the time, Davies said he planned to use it for various sports.
 However the following year Davies announced that "I'm intending to close the club – that's the long and short of it".

 The stadium and its several pitches, already pre-zoned for residential development, were finally closed to sports teams in July 2014.
-However Powys businessman Roy Delves, owner of Tuffins supermarkets, acquired a controlling stake with promises to safeguard the stadium for the foreseeable future.
-However, in September 2017 Shrewsbury Town in the Community struck a deal to lease the stadium to develop football across the community and to upgrade the under used facilities.
+Later that year Powys businessman Roy Delves, owner of Tuffins supermarkets, acquired a controlling stake with promises to safeguard the stadium for the foreseeable future.
+In September 2017 Shrewsbury Town in the Community struck a deal to lease the stadium to develop football across the community and to upgrade the under used facilities.